-So, you’re planning a monumental road trip, and you’d love nothing more than to bring along your favorite canine companion to share in your adventures.
+You’re planning a monumental road trip, and you’d love nothing more than to bring along your favorite canine companion to share in your adventures.

 Should you do it?
 Will your dog cause problems, make your life miserable, and suffer from incredible boredom sitting in the car day after day?

-Whether or not you should road trip with dogs depends totally on you, your dogs, and your lifestyle, but I can promise you that fabulous, inspiring road trips have been achieved with adventurous dogs since the invention of the automobile.
+Whether or not you should road trip with dogs depends totally on you, your dogs, and your lifestyle, but I promise that fabulous, inspiring road trips have been achieved with adventurous dogs since the invention of the automobile.

-While I won’t be the one to tell you that a road trip with dogs is easy, I will absolutely advocate for traveling with dogs in the right circumstances.
 We have taken numerous road trips with our dogs over the years and currently travel with our two amazing black labs, Flynn and Malinda.
 They love riding in the car, exploring new places, and checking out the best restaurant patios.
-Kind of like us!

 For the most part, dogs love traveling, and there’s no doubt that your pup cherishes time with you above everything else, so let’s try to make it work.